zenoran/powerwall-influx/grafana/README.md

-# Grafana Dashboard
+# Grafana Dashboard# Grafana Dashboard

-The `powerwall-dashboard.json` file provides an importable Grafana dashboard for visualising the metrics written by this service.
+The `powerwall-dashboard.json` file in this directory provides a pre-configured Grafana dashboard for visualizing Powerwall metrics from InfluxDB.The `powerwall-dashboard.json` file provides an importable Grafana dashboard for visualising the metrics written by this service.

-## Import steps
+## Quick Import## Import steps

-1. Open **Grafana → Dashboards → New → Import**.
+1. Open **Grafana → Dashboards → New → Import**1.
+Open **Grafana → Dashboards → New → Import**.

-2. Click **Upload JSON file** and select `grafana/powerwall-dashboard.json` from this repository.
+2. Upload `grafana/powerwall-dashboard.json`2.
+Click **Upload JSON file** and select `grafana/powerwall-dashboard.json` from this repository.

-3. When prompted, choose the InfluxDB data source you already configured (Flux query language).
+3. Select your InfluxDB 2.x data source (Flux query language)3.
+When prompted, choose the InfluxDB data source you already configured (Flux query language).
 This must be an InfluxDB 2.x connection.

-4. Provide defaults for the dashboard variables if Grafana requests them:
+4. Configure dashboard variables (bucket, measurement, site)4.
+Provide defaults for the dashboard variables if Grafana requests them:

    - **Bucket** – the Influx bucket where Powerwall metrics are stored (default `powerwall`).

-   - **Measurement** – typically `powerwall` unless you customised it.
+## Full Documentation   - **Measurement** – typically `powerwall` unless you customised it.

    - **Site** – the site tag value.
 The export ships with `Bzzzt` pre-selected based on the captured dataset—replace it with your own site tag if Grafana prompts.

+For complete documentation including:

+- Detailed import steps## Dashboard contents

-## Dashboard contents
+- Dashboard contents and panels

-The dashboard is organised into several focus areas:
+- Customization optionsThe dashboard is organised into several focus areas:

+- Variable configuration

 - **Battery State of Charge** – Stat panel summarising the current battery percentage.

-- **Energy Remaining** – Gauge derived from the remaining vs. full pack energy to show available energy (%).
+**See the [Grafana Dashboard](../README.md#grafana-dashboard) section in the main README.**- **Energy Remaining** – Gauge derived from the remaining vs. full pack energy to show available energy (%).

 - **Alert Count** – Highlights how many alerts are currently active.
 - **Latest Alert** – Compact stat that displays the most recent non-empty alert payload (falls back to “No active alerts” when the field is empty).
 - **Power Flows** – Time series of site, solar, battery, and load power (Watts) plotted together for quick comparisons.